If you’re not attracting leads to your business, sooner or later you’re going to have a serious problem.

 For example, if you want to get active in LinkedIn groups and drive users to your site, you shouldn’t join just any group.
 You first have to find the right group, find out what they discuss and figure out whether it aligns with your objective.

-So before you join any LinkedIn group, read its profile description and get to know who the managers are.
+So before you join any LinkedIn group to serve in your content marketing strategy, read its profile description and get to know who the managers are.
 Here’s a typical digital marketing LinkedIn group with over 700,000 members.

 This digital marketing group’s focus is too broad.
-It talks about social media marketing, mobile marketing, SEO, online PR, email marketing and every other topic related to digital marketing, including web analytics.
+It talks about social media marketing, mobile marketing, search engine optimization, online PR, email marketing and every other topic related to digital marketing, including web analytics.

 I wouldn’t join this group, if I wanted a more focused audience.
 If you really want to establish authority in a niche, you have to be careful where you direct your efforts.
 So, instead, you may want to look for groups that are more focused, like the B2B marketing group below: